 PA508 Research and Analysis for PA430 Research in Public Administration*

 PA509 Leadership and Development and Organizations for PA333 Public Management and Leadership

 PA512 The Environment of Public Organizations for PA331 Public Organizations

 PA521 Business, Government, and Society for PA404 Capitalism and Societal Issues

 PA542 Social Policy for PA404 Capitalism and Societal Issues

 PA551 Principles of Disaster and Emergency Management for CJ353 Emergency Management

 PA600 Ethical Foundations of Authority and Responsibility for PA380 Public Service Values

 *Students are required to complete PA508 first before proceeding to any other course choices.

-Early access students are not automatically eligible for admission to the Master of Public Affairs program.
+Early access students are not automatically eligible for admission to the Master of Public Administration program.
 If they wish to pursue a graduate degree, they must submit an application, meeting all of the entrance requirements for the program.